microsoft/vcpkg-docs/vcpkg/get_started/overview.md

 There are a wide variety of system package managers for Linux, macOS, and Windows that can be used to acquire and manage C/C++ libraries.
 These package managers are typically excellent choices for managing applications.
 However, due to the generic nature of their support, they often fail to deliver features beneficial particularly for C/C++ developers.
 While your mileage will vary, and some system package managers do deliver some of these features, none have them all:

 - **Redistributable developer assets**. vcpkg can acquire redistributable developer assets to help with debugging.
 - **Prebuilt packages vs. build from source**. vcpkg can build packages from source based on your custom requirements.
 There is no need to fight with prebuilt, pre-compiled packages to get them to work.
 - **Catalog-wide versioning**. vcpkg allows you to depend on a version set of compatible packages, rather than having to micromanage individual package versions.
 Of course you can still do so as needed, but the default experience is designed to be easy to get started with.
+- **Multiple copies of the same library on one system**.
+You can have multiple copies of the same dependency installed on the same system with vcpkg, whereas system package managers may install one version to a single, system-wide location.
+This complicates things when you have multiple projects depending on different versions of a library.
 - **Catalog size**.
-As vcpkg is specialized to C/C++, it has a very large library catalog in comparison to system package managers that is actively maintained.
+As vcpkg is specialized to C/C++, it has a very large C/C++ library catalog in comparison to system package managers and it is actively maintained.
 In general, you are more likely to find useful and up to date libraries for this type of development.
 - **Cross-platform support**.
 System package managers provide packages locked to that particular system.
 However, if you ever need to target more than one operating system flavor, you will need to find a different package manager for the second system.
 In contrast, vcpkg is a cross-platform package manager, so you simply need to adjust your target builds accordingly.

 With that said, there are places where a system package manager absolutely makes sense.
 For example, system package managers tend to do a good job providing and maintaining libraries specific to that system.
 Furthermore, prebuilt packages should work out of the box on that system if your consuming project has a simple build configuration.
-Lastly, if you don't intend to do any cross-platform development, you won't run into operating system compatibility issues with a system package manager.
+Lastly, if you don't intend to do any cross-platform development, you won't run into operating system compatibility issues with a system package manager. vcpkg is designed to work side-by-side with system package managers, so feel free to use the tool that makes the most sense to you for each dependency.

 ## Get started with vcpkg